Ford Taunus: First generation 12M (G13) (1952–1959), 15M (1955–1959)

 Body styles were two-door sedan, two-door station wagon, and sedan delivery.

 Second generation 12M (1959–1962)

 The second generation 12M was not a new car, but a reworking of the 1952 model.
 All cars were called 12M, though both engines were continued.
 The car with the bigger engine was called Taunus 12M 1.5-litre.

 Body styles were the same as in the 1952 model.

 Third generation 12M (P4) (1962–1966)

-The new Ford Taunus 12M P4 was similar in size, but a completely new car based on the Ford Cardinal project: New body, new V4 engine, front-wheel drive.
-It was the first Ford car with front-wheel drive (second is Ford Corcel, third is Ford Fiesta).
+The new Ford Taunus 12M P4 was similar in size, but a completely new car based on the Ford Cardinal project: New body, new V4 engine, and front-wheel drive.
+It was the first Ford car with front-wheel drive (second was the Ford Corcel, third was the Ford Fiesta).
 Engines available included: